 Frequently Asked Questions

-Can you use a solar shower in winter?
+Can I use a solar shower in autumn in the UK?

-How do you hang a solar shower safely?
+How do I store a solar shower for winter?

 Summing Up